rohankumardubey/ScalaSamples/README.md

 # ScalaSamples
 Scala sample code

+will be adding the scala sample code snippets to the repository for practise